- Kansas University Curriculum

 The Kansas University master’s program is structured around two tracks that represent different areas of MPA specialization.
 The core courses for each track are the same.
 City and County Leadership – Provides public-sector leadership education with an emphasis on local government and community building.
 The intern option prepares future city and county managers.
 The career option is mainly pursued by students who would like to move into management positions in other public service departments such as fire, police and public works.
 Public Service Leadership – Provides general management and leadership education for positions in public service organizations that are outside local government.
 The program is intended for students who are already working in the public sector, although applicants with strong academic background who lack experience will also be considered.
 In addition to completing all course requirements, KU students are required to pass a written master’s examination.

 Total tuition and fees per credit hour vary depending on which campus a student attends and whether the student is a state resident.
-The basic tuition for residents of Kansas who attend classes on the Lawrence campus can be found at TK.
 See the Kansas University MPA Costs and Funding web page for more information about different tuition rates.